timjk/mixingMustard/README.md

 5. check property and method naming consistency
 6. get rid of trackSet property on trackDetailsModel
 7. pass launchpad element to event trigger method
+8. consistent whitespace for method calls/definitions
+9. don't render in initializer
+10. change $(this.el) to this.$el

+for future: listen function is managed by backbone and prevents memory leaks